energywebfoundation/ocn-tools/README.md

 sqlite3 cpo.db "select token_c from auth;"
 ```

 Using the displayed token, requests can be made to the OCN client in OCPI format (version 2.2 RC2).
+The following
+request examples assume that both MSP and CPO servers have been registered and are awaiting OCPI requests.
+Therefore, open a terminal session for each server, and an additional one to make the requests.
+The requests can
+be used again for requests to additional MSPs/CPOs, though note that the actual results may differ as
+the OCPI implementation could be different (e.g. a CPO might not push session updates).

 #### Get locations